There is no such thing as business as usual. The coronavirus crisis has shown that businesses can change dramatically in a matter of days.

 Today, CSR is a big deal.
 Fortune Global 500 firms spend roughly $20 billion on corporate social responsibility per year.
 Massive companies take outspoken positions on diversity, inclusion, education, and the environment.
 Executives invest corporate dollars in not-for-profit enterprises that benefit communities on the other side of the world.

 These practices would have amazed America’s earliest capitalists.
 How did we get to this point?

-Let’s take a look at corporate social responsibility’s past, present, and future.
+Let’s take a look at the history of corporate social responsibility: past, present, and future.

 Industrial Revolution and World War

 The history of corporate social responsibility has its roots in the Industrial Revolution.
 The Industrial Revolution led to a reorganization of society around corporations.
 Farmers moved to cities and company towns to take higher-paying jobs in factories.